Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

 ### Embeded AWS your environment

-4. Configure (these configuration steps are displayed only if there is Embedded agent support for the  environment type selected above): (**Robert**, the steps from here down are outdated.
-This should be the Compliance Profile configuration.
-Also, Compliance Profiles is now a menu option under Topology and has to be documented.)
+4. Configure (these configuration steps are displayed only if there is Embedded agent support for the  environment type selected above):

     * **Agent Type** - select the type of agent that will connect to this API Gateway.
         * **Embedded** - Axway to host the agent.